Local Time 11:52

 Koyasan Mountain (Mount Koya) in Wakayama Prefecture is a UNESCO World Heritage Site.
 It's one of the sacred sites and pilgrimage routes of the Kii Mountain Range.
 Koyasan sits on the beautiful forested Kii Peninsula and is characterized by long avenues of tall Japanese cedars and hundreds of temples and gardens.

-Behind the windows of the regional train departing from Osaka, bucolic landscapes pass by.
-Soon, homes became scarce and the hills took on a woody, airtight mantle.
-Nature is omnipresent.
-Few people arrive at the terminus, at the foot of mountain.
+Through the window view of the regional train departing from Osaka, rustic landscapes pass by as homes became scarce and the hills took on a woody, airtight mantle.
+Nature is imminent but only a few will reach its destination, at the foot-hills of the mountain.

 History of Koyasan